 Select Enabled if your system contains a Universal Serial Bus (USB) controller and you have a USB Legacy Device (Keyboard, Mouse).
-The choice: Enabled, Disabled.

 AC97 Audio

 This item allows you to decide to Auto or disable the chipset family to support AC97 Audio.